Niklas Hultin

 West Africa, Scandinavia, human rights, security studies, small arms, conflict prevention/early warning, dis/misinformation, anthropology.

-I have also published on a wide range of Gambian issues, including migration, freedom of expression, and the politics of information.
+I have also published on a wide range of Gambian issues, including migration, freedom of expression, and the history and the politics of information.
 I have consulted on Gambian issues for a range of organizations such as the World Bank, the French government, and Transparency International.
 I have also been an expert witness in a number of Gambia-related legal proceedings (ranging from asylum cases to alleged human rights violations by Gambian officials) in the US, Canada, Sweden, United Kingdom, and Germany, and been interviewed by media outlets from the US, Switzerland, Sweden, Congo, France, Belgium, and elsewhere.

 My research in Liberia, which I began while on leave from Mason to work for the Folke Bernadotte Academy, Sweden's government agency for peace, security and development, examines conflict early warning systems, with the aim to elucidate the political economy of early warning in the Liberian context and the possibilities of crowdsourced/human dependent forecasting systems, and the adoption of new technologies by such systems.
-In 2024, I was invited to participate with experts from industry, civil society, and academy in an ad hoc working group on developing an index (forecasting) for African political transitions convened by the UNDP Nordic Office.

 My research has been supported by the National Science Foundation, the Isaac Newton Trust at the University of Cambridge, and the American Scandinavian Foundation.
-Prior to Mason, I held teaching or research appointments at University of Virginia, Cambridge University, University of The Gambia, and Swarthmore College.
+Prior to Mason, I held teaching or research appointments at University of Virginia, Cambridge University, American University, University of The Gambia, and Swarthmore College.

 Click here for a short video on Dr. Hultin's research and teaching.